Stella Seah

-Stella Seah (born Seah Hui Xian; 28 October 1992) is a Singaporean singer-songwriter currently signed under Ocean Butterflies Music.
+Stella Seah (born Seah Hui Xian; 28 October 1992) is a Singaporean singer-songwriter.
+She is signed to Ocean Butterflies.
 She was discovered after winning Starhub's first reality singing contest, Academy Fantasia in 2012.
 She was also a semi-finalist on Campus Superstar in 2007.
 In admiration of her perseverance to pursue a career as a singer, an anonymous sponsor had also provided her with funding for her final year of studies in LASALLE's Diploma in Music programme.
 Seah is also a member of singing-songwriting duo StellaVee.

 Biography

 2007–2013: Early beginnings and Sunsilk Academy Fantasia

 In 2007, Stella represented CHIJ Katong Convent in the second season of Campus SuperStar under the name "Seah Hui Xian", in which she came in third in the female category.
 Later, she studied at LASALLE's School of Contemporary Music.
 She had been commended by Head of the School – Mr Timothy O'Dwyer as "a stand-out vocalists with a bright future."
 Mr O'Dwyer also said that while Stella is a seemingly shy girl off-stage, she has continuously brought strong performances to LASALLE's practice stage over the past academic years.

 In 2012, Stella took part in StarHub TV's Sunsilk Academy Fantasia, a Singaporean version of Thai singing contest Academy Fantasia, in which she emerged winner.
 Stella has also participated in Singapore's National Day Parade 2013 as part of a premier girl band, Ricochet, at the Sing-A-Nation contest, and sung its theme song, "One Singapore".

 In 2013, Stella recorded 愛不要遺憾 together with another Ocean Butterflies' singer, Melvin Sia, which is the theme song of a Singaporean telemovie, "Love Shake" (心動), which starred Fann Wong, Zheng Geping among other local stars.